friends-of-presta/security-advisories/_posts/2023-10-17-sonice_etiquetage.md

 ## Other recommendations

 * It’s recommended to upgrade to the latest version of the module **sonice_etiquetage**.
-* You should consider restricting the access of modules/sonice_etiquetage/ to a whitelist
+* You should consider restricting the access of the pattern modules/sonice_etiquetage/functions/download to a whitelist
 * NEVER expose a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
 * Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your PrestaShop